Religion in Romania: Lutheranism

 Before the Partition of Hungary, the Evangelical Lutheran Church of Romania was part of the Saxon Lutheran Church in Transylvania.
 In 1920 the German- and Hungarian-speaking congregations officially separated into two distinct bodies.

 Currently there are three Lutheran denominations in Romania.
 The largest, the Evangelical Lutheran Church of Romania, has some Slovak- and Romanian-speaking congregations, but is mostly a Hungarian-speaking denomination.
 The Evangelical Church of Augustan Confession in Romania is a German-speaking denomination with some congregations holding bilingual services.
-The smallest is the newly-founded Confessional Lutheran Church in Romania, which is a Lutheran Church–Missouri Synod foreign mission with three congregations in Brașov, Bucharest and Suceava.
+The smallest is the newly-founded Confessional Lutheran Church in Romania, which is a Lutheran Church–Missouri Synod foreign mission which has several congregations in Romania and Moldova.

 Calvinism

 The Reformed Church in Romania is an exclusively Hungarian-speaking denomination with some 495.000 members, making it the largest Protestant denomination in the country.

-Other Calvinist denominations with a presence in the country include a missionary congregation of the URCNA in Bucharest, an IPC congregation in Sibiu and the Reformed Presbyterian Church of Central and Eastern Europe, which has 13 congregations in Romania.
+Other Calvinist denominations with a presence in the country include the Reformed Presbyterian Church of Central and Eastern Europe, which has 13 congregations in Romania and missionary congregations from various foreign denominations such as the URCNA, IPC and PCB.